 VTE, which manifests itself as deep vein thrombosis, or pulmonary embolism can occur with any combination of oral contraceptives.

-Very rarely, when using combined oral contraceptives, thrombosis of other blood vessels (for example, hepatic, mesenteric, renal, cerebral veins and arteries or vessels of the retina).
+Very rarely, when using combined oral contraceptives, thrombosis of other blood vessels (for example, hepatic, mesenteric, renal, cerebral veins and arteries or vessels of the retina) occurs.
 There is no consensus on the relationship between the occurrence of these events and the use of combined oral contraceptives.

-Symptoms of deep vein thrombosis (DVT) include the following: unilateral edema of the lower limb or along a vein in the leg, pain or discomfort in the leg only when standing upright or when walking, local temperature increase in the affected leg, redness or discoloration of the skin of the leg.
+Symptoms of deep vein thrombosis (DVT) include the following: unilateral edema of the lower extremity or along the vein in the leg, pain or discomfort in the leg only in an upright position or when walking, local temperature increase in the affected leg, redness or discoloration of the skin of the leg.